uhasker/getting-things-done-in-next-js/src/chapter1/06-classes.md

 ```

 Note the presence of the special `constructor` method.
-This method allows you to correctly initialize the object with some values.
+This method allows you to initialize the newly created object with some values.
 Specifically, you can construct a task object from the `Task` class using the `new` operator:

 ```js